ibm-cloud-docs/discovery-data/collection-types.md

 -  The individual file size limit is 32 MB per file, which includes compressed archive files (ZIP, CZIP, TAR).
 When uncompressed, the individual files within compressed files cannot exceed 32 MB per file.
 This limit is the same for collections in which you upload your own data.
 -  [Document level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls) is supported for the following connectors: Box, SharePoint Online, SharePoint OnPrem (2013, 2016, and 2019), Windows File System (Windows Server 2012 R2, 2016, and 2019), FileNet P8, and Notes.
 -  When a source is re-crawled, new documents are added, updated documents are modified to the current version, and deleted documents are deleted from the index during refresh.
--  Depending on the type of installation (default or high availability), the number of collections you can ingest simultaneously varies.
-A default installation includes 1 ingestion pod, which allows three collections to be processed simultaneously.
-A high availability installation includes 2 ingestion pods, which can process six collections simultaneously.
+-  Depending on the type of installation (default or production mode), the number of collections you can ingest simultaneously varies.
+A default installation includes 1 crawler pod, which allows three collections to be processed simultaneously.
+A production installation includes 2 crawler pods, which can process six collections simultaneously.

-     If you are running a default installation and you want to process more than three collections simultaneously, you must increase the number of ingestion pods by running the following commands:
+     If you are running a default installation and you want to process more than three collections simultaneously, you must increase the number of crawler pods by running the following commands:

      ```bash
-     kubectl edit statefulset <ingestion-statefulset>
-     kubectl scale statefulset release-name-watson-discovery-ingestion --replicas=<number-of-replicas>
+     oc patch wd wd --type=merge --patch='{"spec": {"ingestion": {"crawler": {"replicas": <number-of-replicas> } } } }'
      ```
      {: pre}

-     In a default installation, the maximum number of simultaneous collections performing crawls or uploads is three.
+     In a default installation, the maximum number of simultaneous collections performing crawls is 3.
 If you start a fourth, that collection does not start to process until the prior three finish.
      {: note}

      Each `number-of-replicas` allows 3 simultaneous crawls, so `number-of-replicas=2` increases the replicas to 6, and `number-of -replicas=3` increases them to 9.